iagox86/dnscat2/doc/command_protocol.md

 # High-level

-When a client connects to a server, it can choose to use the comand protocol by setting OPT_COMMAND in the SYN packet.
-After that, all messages exchanged should use the command protocol.
-At some point, I might make that option default for dnscat2 clients, but for now it can be activated using --command.
-(Or will be, once I implement it).
+When a client connects to a server, it can choose to use the comand protocol by setting OPT_COMMAND in the SYN packet, which is the default when running the normal client.

-Dnscat2 command packets are used behind-the-scenes for dnscat2 servers and clients.
+dnscat2 command packets are used behind-the-scenes for dnscat2 servers and clients.
 It's not necessary to understand this protocol to use dnscat2, this is a reference for myself (and other hackers who might get involved).

 Both the dnscat2 client and server can initiate a request, although it is expected that most (if not all) messages will be initiated by the server.

 Because dnscat2 already has a client and server component, it is confusing to refer to command-protocol actors as a client or a server, so refer to them as 'requester' and 'responder' in this document.

 A requester sends a dnscat2 command packet in one or more dnscat2 packets.
 Multiple requests can be sent, one after the other, without waiting for a response, but the requests can't be interleaves for obvious reasons.
+Requests can be identified "on the wire" because the first bit of the `packed_id` field is 0; the first bit of resposnes is 1.

-The responder performs actions requested in the message, and responds, eventually, using the same request_id the requester used.
-Only one response should be sent for a given request.
+The responder performs actions requested in the message, and responds, optionally, using the same request_id the requester used.
+No more than one response should be sent for a given request.
 Unexpected responses should be ignored.

 Errors are indicated in the status field, by setting the status to a non-zero value.
 Global errors (ie, errors that apply to every message type) start with a 1-bit (0x8000 - 0xFFFF).
 Errors without the first bit set are defined by the command itself.